This easy guacamole recipe for kids to help cook isn’t really actually cooked, but more like for kids to help “prepare.”

-I want to share an Easy Guacamole Recipe.
-I have to admit right off that this is NOT an authentic recipe.
+I want to share my easy guacamole recipe with salsa.
+I have to admit right off that this is NOT an authentic guacamole recipe.
 This is just one of many recipes that bring me closer to my Mom — and connects me to all the memories of time spent in the kitchen with her.
 I’m so happy to make things for my kids that she made for me.

 - Hass avocados